ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

 Plasma dynamics occurs on a vast range of spatial and temporal scales.
-Often, specialized tools are developed to study one aspect of plasma physics, treating other aspects usings simplified models or boundary conditions.
+Often, specialized tools are developed to study one aspect of plasma physics, treating other aspects using simplified models or boundary conditions.
 One way to reuse existing tools to simulate more complete physics is to couple solvers (codes) together, each solver working on a different region, the coupling between them provided by